Netflix December 2019 new releases – new movies, TV shows and originals

 Tuesday 31st December

-John Wick 3 Third instalment of the electric action film series starring Keanu Reeves.
+John Wick Chapter 3: Parabellum Third instalment of the electric action film series starring Keanu Reeves